 To create traditional Japanese textiles using the shibori technique, a plant was often plucked, fermented, and reduced to make an indigo dye, and then a piece of fabric was folded, compressed, or twisted, bound, and dipped into it.
 Consider this project a shortcut: To achieve almost the same effect, you need little more than a length of fabric (nearly any fiber will work), a bottle of blue dye, and a few plastic bins.

 These four scarves are made of, from far left, cotton, bamboo rayon, rayon, and crepe de chine silk.
 The longer you dip your scarf, the more likely the dye will bleed.

-Resources: Cotton gauze scarf, 15" by 60", $4.25; bamboo rayon scarf, 11" by 60", rayon scarf, 11" by 60", $4.25; and crepe de chine scarf, 15" by 60", $6; dharmatrading.com.
-Liquid dye, in Denim Blue, Royal Blue, and Aquamarine, $4 for 8 oz.; and dye fixative, $4 for 8 oz.; ritdye.com.
+Resources: Cotton gauze scarf, 15" by 60", bamboo rayon scarf, 11" by 60", rayon scarf, 11" by 60", and crepe de chine scarf, 15" by 60", dharmatrading.com.
+Liquid dye, in Denim Blue, Royal Blue, and Aquamarine, and dye fixative, ritdye.com.